domRiddle/ASF/Command-line-arguments.md

 ./ArchiSteamFarm --argument --otherOne
 ```

 Command-line arguments are also supported in generic helper scripts such as `ArchiSteamFarm.cmd` or `ArchiSteamFarm.sh`.
-In addition to that, if you're using helper script then you can also use `ASF_ARGS` environment property, like stated in our **[docker](https://github.com/JustArchi/ArchiSteamFarm/wiki/Docker#command-line-arguments)** section.
+In addition to that, when using helper script you can also use `ASF_ARGS` environment property, like stated in our **[docker](https://github.com/JustArchi/ArchiSteamFarm/wiki/Docker#command-line-arguments)** section.

 ## Arguments